JStover95/FaaSr-Functions/WeatherGeographicPlot/README.md

 This first function in our workflow will pull the US Census Bureau boundary data and the GHCND inventory metadata, then upload the geographic data needed for the rest of our workflow:

-- `county.geojson`: The boundary data of our county of interest.
+- `County.geojson`: The boundary data of our county of interest.
-- `outer_boundary.geojson`: An outer boundary used to select our stations.
+- `OuterBoundary.geojson`: An outer boundary used to select our stations.
-- `state.geojson`: The boundary data of the state containing our county.
+- `State.geojson`: The boundary data of the state containing our county.
-- `stations.geojson`: The coordinates of each station we will use for our visualization.
+- `Stations.geojson`: The coordinates of each station, which we will use for our visualization.

+The complete function can be found in [01_get_data.py](./python/01_get_data.py).

 First, we will write our imports: